christopherlindberg1/mortfors-bus/README.md

 $ sudo apt-get install python3-venv
 ```

-Then create a virtual environment in the project folder that you created earlier.
+Then create a virtual environment in the project folder that you created earlier:

 **Mac & Linux:**
 ```